 We found 5 family medicine practitioners who accept Humana Silver 3800/HMO Premier near Union Grove, WI.

 Dr. Brigg Barsness' specialty is family medicine.
-His average rating from his patients is 5.0 stars out of 5.
-Dr. Barsness's areas of clinical interest consist of hypertension (high blood pressure), asthma, and women's health issues.
-He accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-He attended the University of New Mexico School of Medicine and subsequently trained at a hospital affiliated with the University of Wisconsin for residency.
-He is conversant in Spanish.
-Dr. Barsness is professionally affiliated with Wheaton Franciscan Healthcare - All Saints and Wheaton Franciscan Medical Group - Primary & Specialty Care.
+He is rated 5.0 stars out of 5 by his patients.
+Areas of particular interest for Dr. Barsness include hypertension (high blood pressure), asthma, and women's health issues.
+Dr. Barsness is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Before completing his residency at a hospital affiliated with the University of Wisconsin, Dr. Barsness attended medical school at the University of New Mexico School of Medicine.
+In addition to English, Dr. Barsness speaks Spanish.
+He is affiliated with Wheaton Franciscan Healthcare - All Saints and Wheaton Franciscan Medical Group - Primary & Specialty Care.

 Clinical interests: Sports Health, Diabetes Management, Hypertension, Preventive Care, Women's Health Issues, Asthma